iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

-  float noiseScale;                    // the scale of by which the remainder of the probing noise is to be divided float time;                          // the time that has elapsed since the start up of the microcontroller in seconds float changes;                       // the magnitude of the changes to the filter coefficients after one step forward Mat34 Q;                             // The matrix of unknown parameters Vec3 r;                              // the average of the body angular rate from rate gyro Vec3 rDot;                           // the average of the body angular rate in Euler angles
+  float noiseScale;                    // the scale of by which the remainder of the probing noise is to be divided float time;                          // the time that has elapsed since the start up of the microcontroller in seconds float changes;                       // the magnitude of the changes to the filter coefficients after one step forward float convergenceThreshold;          // the threshold value of the changes to filter coefficients below which the RLS is assumed to be converged
+  Mat34 Q;                             // The matrix of unknown parameters Vec3 r;                              // the average of the body angular rate from rate gyro Vec3 rDot;                           // the average of the body angular rate in Euler angles